ares466/aws-notes/devops-pro/HA_FT_DR.md

 *Caption (below): CLBs do not scale efficiently because they only support 1 SSL and one domain name per load balancer.*
 ![Classic Load Balancer - Limitations](./static/images/elb_clblimitations.png)

+> **Classic Load Balancer Troubleshooting**
+> The `SurgeQueueLength` and `SpilloverCount` metrics are useful to monitoring CLBs.
+The CLB queues requests if it is unsable to establish a connection with a healthy instance.
+The max queue size is 1024.
+After the queue is full, new requests are rejected.
+The `SurgeQueueLength` is the number of requests waiting for a connection and the `SpilloverCount` is the number of requests rejected beyond the max queue size.

 ### Application Load Balancer